turingschool/front-end-curriculum/projects/module-1/number-guesser-pair.md

 ### Project Board

-To set up your project board, follow these directions (only ONE partner needs to do this):
+**To set up your project board, one teammate needs to follow these directions:**
 - Create a free account, if you don't have one yet, with [Trello](www.trello.com/trello‎)
 - Go to [this site - the template](https://trello.com/b/MVhsK3uT/number-guesser-1911)
 - Click "...
 Show Menu" in the top-right corner